Alex90Jennings/Alex90Jennings/README.md

 **Here is what I am working on now:**

-A team development simulation, working together with 10 other students to implement features for a teacher's portal, so that teachers can track and create notes on students [CLIENT](https://github.com/Alex90Jennings/team-dev-client-c5) [SERVER](https://github.com/Alex90Jennings/team-dev-server-c5)
+A team development simulation, working together with 10 other students to implement features for a teacher's portal, so that teachers can track and create notes on students [CLIENT /](https://github.com/Alex90Jennings/team-dev-client-c5) [SERVER](https://github.com/Alex90Jennings/team-dev-server-c5)

 **What's up next?:**